dennisdrenner/FENano_Project4/README.md

+Run application by opening or dragging index.html into a web browser

+Optimizations in views/js/main.js and style.css

+(1) In the updatePositions() function, I created the variable scrollPosition and set it equal to document.body.scrollTop;

+previously document.body.scrollTop was in the for loop, triggering layout with every pass through the loop (versus one time now)

+(2) I set the attribute 'will-change: transform;' in the .mover class (which styles the pizzas that move around while scrolling).
+This forced the pizzas onto separate layers so the entire screen wasn't continually being repainted with scrolling

+## ORIGINAL README TEXT

 ## Website Performance Optimization portfolio project

 Your challenge, if you wish to accept it (and we sure hope you will), is to optimize this online portfolio for speed!
 In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).